-002 ACADEMIC ENGLISH I (Freshmen)
+1002 ACADEMIC ENGLISH I (Freshmen)

 Students will review the fundamentals of grammar, punctuation and usage, and be introduced to a more intensive study of the same.
 An introduction to literature will encompass reading and criticizing selected prose and poetry.
 A structured vocabulary study is also an integral part of this course, as is paragraph and theme writing.
-Note: One novel will be required to be read during the summer preceding this course and will be assessed at the beginning of the course as a course test grade.
+A minimum of one novel and one play will be covered in this course.

-Also offered at the Middle Schoof:
+ales offered at the Middle Cohoo!